SiPilip/sipilip/README.md

 # Hi, I'm Philip 👋

 I build web applications and explore software development based in Indonesia 🇮🇩.
-Always looking for ways to build clean things and have fun with code[cite: 1].
+Always looking for ways to build clean things and have fun with code.

 ---